Reinforced concrete column: Short columns

 where the first term represents the load carried by the concrete and the second term represents the load carried by the steel.
 Because the yield strength of steel is an order of magnitude larger than that of concrete, a small addition of steel will greatly increase the strength of the column.

+An example of a reinforced concrete column cross section is shown in the figure to the right.
+Which illustrates the placement of longitudinal reinforcement and the concrete core.